just1984/just1984/README.md

 ## Hey there,
-I am a mobile app developer and freelance photojournalist with years of experience in both fields.
-Currently I am taking part in a Data Science & AI Bootcamp.
+I am a mobile app developer.
+Currently, I am taking part in a Data Science & AI Bootcamp with LeWagon.
+Please get in contact for collaborations and projects (domestic and international).

 ## Get in contact:
 [![Boris Niehaus](https://img.shields.io/badge/Website-borisniehaus.de-0077B5?style=for-the-badge)](https://borisniehaus.de)